dfkassa/python-sdk/README.md

             price_slippage_tolerance=0.05
         )
     except dfkassa.SlippageIsToHighError:
-        print("Price are changed, payment USD value is too low") except dfkassa.TokenIsNotAcceptedError:
+        print("Price is changed, payment USD value is too low") except dfkassa.TokenIsNotAcceptedError:
         print("This token should not be accepted, user added it by himself")
     else: